 The River Why is brought to you by Sam Ritter.
 Sam Ritter has worked in education in Santa Fe, was a National Teaching Fellow with Citizen Schools at De Vargas Middle School, and was an intern and Director of Breakthrough Santa Fe.
 Throughout, he has taught history at the middle and high school levels, currently teaching 11th grade at Santa Fe Prep while also directing the Davis New Mexico Scholarship.
 Sam graduated from Carleton College in 2010 with a B.A. in History and Religion and earned a M. Ed. from Lesley University in 2012.
 An avid outdoorsman, when Sam is not fly fishing or biking, he’s trying his other favorite piscine pastime: training trout not to bite his lure.

 Drew Nucci teaches Math and is the Director of EE Ford Summer Teachers’ Colloquium.
-Drew invites you to join him for Gödel, Escher, Bach this summer.
+Drew has taught three different EE Ford Courses including Mathematics as a Gateway to Western Metaphysics, Advanced Geometry, and Gödel Escher Bach.
 He earned his bachelor’s degree in business administration from the University of New Hampshire, and his master’s degree in liberal arts from St. John’s College.
 He is also a CPA.
-Prior to joining Prep, he taught at the Academy for Technology and the Classics and at Waynflete School in Portland, Maine.
-When not in the classroom, Drew enjoys gardening, hiking, cooking, reading philosophy, and traveling the world with his wife.
+Prior to joining Prep nine years ago, he taught at the Academy for Technology and the Classics and at Waynflete School in Portland, Maine.